kzhang31415/New-Repo/README.md

 $ ./compute_visibility scene.obj scene.vis
 ```
 You'll need to convert the matrix from the .vis format to a .txt format using some other software.
 Then open a MATLAB terminal and run the same four commands as above.

+The mathematics behind the engine are included in the file "math.pdf".